Loire Valley Wine Guide

 This region sits just southeast of Nantes and is thought to be one best appellations for Melon.
 The area has both sub-appellations and something called Cru Communaux or “communal crus” – growing zones that aren’t yet official appellations.

-• Muscadet Sèvre et Main le Pallet AOP: An official appellation with gneiss and gabbro soils.
-These are more lean wines which age 18 months on the lees.
+• Muscadet Sèvre-et-Maine le Pallet AOP: An official appellation with gneiss and gabbro soils.
+These are lean wines that age 18 months on the lees.

 • Goulaine: A Cru Communal named of the significant chateau in the area.
 Wines offer rich, ripe fruit notes and age on the lees for 20–30 months.